gscano/buffer_handle/README.md

 ### [Container](test.cpp#L223)

+Handle a container following the `std::advance` order.
+They require a `handler` and a `separator` contract object respectively responsible for writing elements of the container to the buffer and to eventually separate them with a specific pattern.

-Containes can be handled in two ways.
+Containers can be handled in two ways.
 The first function writes every element contained between `begin` and `end` in a buffer of size `max_length` but does not check out of bound data.
+The size must be known to not exceed the buffer size prior to calling the function.
 The second one writes the most possible elements between `current` and `end` and updates `current` if it is not possible to write every element.
+It checks the size of every element before printing it to the buffer and is thus slower.

 ```cpp
 //Defined in buffer_handle/container.hpp